prateekbh/veronica/README.md

 # Roadmap to 1.0
-Our roadmap to a 1.0 version currently includes introding the following stuff in the framework a.)
-Flux architecture b.)
-A good amount of test coverage
+Our roadmap to a 1.0 version currently includes introding the following stuff in the framework
+- Flux architecture
+- A good amount of test coverage